Queen's College, Lagos: History

 Queen's College was established on October 10, 1927, with an enrolment of 20 students, a Principal and eight part-time teachers.
 Sylvia Leith-Ross was appointed "Lady Superintendent of Education" in 1925 and she helped to establish Queen's College as a girls' boarding school.

 Queen's College has grown to a population 3000 students, and a staff strength of well over 300 full-time teachers.

 Queen's College has provided education for girls in Nigeria - creating equal gender opportunities for them in professional fields.
 Girls are given the opportunity to pursue courses in the Sciences, Medicine, Engineering, Law, Architecture, the Arts, etc.

 Though originally established in 1927, Queen's College is now one of 104 unity schools in Nigeria managed by the federal government to bring together children from different geographic, ethnic, and socio-economic backgrounds to build Nigeria's future, especially in the aftermath of the Biafran War.

 Structure

 The school operates at two levels: junior and senior school.
 The lowest forms, JS I to JS III, make up the junior school.
 Students in those forms study for the Junior School Certificate Examination conducted by the National Examination Council (NECO) and taken at the end of their third year.
 The Senior School Examination is the goal of the students in the upper forms.

 Two examination bodies – West African Examinations Council and National Examinations Council – are each empowered to conduct separately the end-of-course examination and students are to enter for both examinations.

 The senior and junior schools are distinct in their operations.
 Each stream of JS 1 through SS 3 has about eleven classrooms with varying numbers of students.

-For management of both sections, the school is headed by the principal, designated PQC (Principal Queen's College) who is assisted by six vice principals: